adityabaronia/COFFloader/COFF.md

 			                    00
 			  0000000000000015: 33 C9              xor         ecx,ecx
 			  0000000000000017: FF 15 00 00 00 00  call        qword ptr [__imp_MessageBoxA]```
    	- So the symbol table will store the information about ``$SG74579``, ``$SG74580``.
-This information will be section number where the associated string for each symbol is stored.
-(Here we are taking only about strings that is why .data section is used.
-If there is any user defined function in symbol table then its associated data is also present here)
+This information will be a section number where the associated string for each symbol is stored.
+(Here we are talking only about strings that is why .data section is used.
+If there is any user-defined function in symbol table then its associated data is also present here)
-   	- Now it can be said that symbol ``$SG74579``, ``$SG74580`` or ``example`` is defined somewhere and is used somewhere else. **Symbol table will about where the symbol is defined**
+   	- Now it can be said that symbol ``$SG74579``, ``$SG74580`` or ``example`` is defined somewhere and is used somewhere else. **Symbol table will be about where the symbol is defined**

 	- Each symbol is stored in symbol pointer table, this means each symbol table will have a fixed size.
-Also total number of symbol tables will be equal to total number of symbols.
+Also total number of symbol tables will be equal to the total number of symbols.
-   	- 1st symbol can be found at the pointer to symbol table but to find the next symbol table:
+   	- The 1st symbol can be found at the pointer to symbol table but to find the next symbol table:
    		-  ```c
 			symbolTable* sTable;
 	   	    	sTable = (UINT64)objFileInMem + fheader->pointerToSymbolTable + i * sizeof(symbolTable); // here i is number of symbol pointer whose info is required